rpribau/TC2004-Reto/README.md

 - SARIMAX
 - XGBoost

-For disclosure statement made by Don Colchon, **we are NOT going to share** the information used during this project.
+For disclosure statement made by Don Colchon, **we are NOT going to share** the original information used during this project.

 ## Usage